 All rhinoplasty procedures are performed within the comfort of the modern Toronto Plastic Surgeon Surgical suites.
 The surgery is entirely personalized and specifically designed by our expert team to match your desired results.

-Once gaining access, the doctor will proceed to make the planned alterations, including bridge reduction and tip support augmentation.
-Finally, the nostrils may need to be reduced and narrowed and airway/airflow surgery performed to ensure there will be less risk of airway obstruction after the surgery.
+Once gaining access, the doctor will make the planned alterations, including bridge reduction and tip support augmentation.
+Finally, the nostrils may need to be reduced and narrowed, and airway/airflow surgery performed to ensure there will be less risk of airway obstruction after the surgery.

 Following the procedure, patients will rest in our recovery room for a couple of hours before being assessed by our specialist nursing team and returning home.

 To ensure a successful rhinoplasty surgery, the doctor will advise that you follow certain preparations in the weeks leading up to your procedure date: